bymykes/Terms-of-Service/README.md

 # Terms-of-Service

-TempoTrekker Bot Terms of Service
+D1sc Bot Terms of Service

-These Terms of Service ("Terms") govern your use of TempoTrekker Bot and constitute a legal agreement between you and the bot's providers.
-By using TempoTrekker Bot, you agree to these Terms.
+These Terms of Service ("Terms") govern your use of D1sc Bot and constitute a legal agreement between you and the bot's providers.
+By using D1sc Bot, you agree to these Terms.

 Use of the Bot: